dayton-dynamic/make-it-dayton-game-demo/animated_sprites/hints/bored.md

-# Shortsighted blob (Medium)
+# Short attention span blob (Hard)

-What if the blob only seeks the pointer when it's close enough?
+What if the blob gets bored after moving toward the pointer for a few seconds, and quits?

 *Hint:*

-The `intent_vector` describes the direction and distnace from the blob to the pointer.
-It has a `length` attribute - that is, you can find out how far the blob and pointer are apart with

-    intent_vector.length

-The game window is about 4 units wide altogether.
+You'll need to keep track of how long it has been since the pointer moved.
+Python's `time.time()` function can do it - it outputs the number of seconds in the "UNIX epoch", so if you call `time.time()` once, store that value in a variable, then call it again later, subtracting the new value from the old one shows how many seconds went by.

+You'll need to add an `import` statement at the top of the
+file:

+    import time

+Then, when the pointer is moved (do you see the `on_mouse_motion` method?), use `time.time()` to store that time in an "instance variable" - give it a name within `self`, like `self.mouse_moved_at`.

-So how could you keep the blob from moving if the pointer is too far away?
-You'll probably use Python's `if` statement, which looks like
+Now, before the blob actually moves, use `time.time()` again to see if it's been too long since the mouse moved - to see if it's gotten bored.
+You'll need to use Python's `if` statement, which looks like

-    if intent_vector.length < 2:
+    if (time.time() - self.mouse_moved_at < 3):
-        print('It is not very far away')
-        print('I can almost smell it')
+        print("I'm not bored yet")

 The indentation is important!

-Can you adapt that to make sure the blob only swivels and moves when the `intent_vector` is short?

 Then save the file, stop the game, and run the program again.